1 killed, 4 injured in wrong-way I-355 crash in Downers Grove

 A blue Volkswagen was driving southbound in the northbound lanes near milepost 18.75 at about 10:53 p.m. when it struck a black Honda, which caused a Ford box truck and silver Subaru to also crash, police said.

-One person was pronounced dead at the scene.
+One person was pronounced dead at the scene, police said.
 Authorities have not released the person's identity.

 Four other people were hospitalized with life-threatening injuries, police said.